• Home

 As part of the process, you’ll need to provide your name and an address that will be published on your seller profile page.

-As we mentioned earlier, some people prefer to use a Virtual Office address rather than their home address, as it keeps their home address private (read more about using a virtual address for Amazon here).
+As we mentioned earlier, some people prefer to use a Virtual Office address rather than their home address, as it keeps their home address private.

 If you’re just starting out, you may wish to use your home address for now and consider switching to a virtual address later, once your business is more established.